microsoft/azure-software-radio-hello-world/stage1/hello_world_stage1.md

 This section is optional, and provides a few tweaks to improve the remote desktop user experience.

-1. Open a terminal within the VM and type `gsettings set org.gnome.desktop.interface enable-animations false`
+1. Open a terminal within the VM (e.g., by clicking the top left corner, then typing "terminal") and type `gsettings set org.gnome.desktop.interface enable-animations false`
 2. `sudo reboot`, the RDP session will close
 3. Before logging back into the VM again, in your Remote Desktop Connection settings click Show Options
 4. Go to the Display tab, and use a 1920 x 1080 pixels or lower resolution